 Surveying 1.5 million companies (83% were small businesses) across 28 countries, the study found that countries such as Finland have cloud usage rates of almost 50%.
 Of those that use cloud services, 46% do so to manage various aspects of their business, including data storage, accounts and customer relations.

 According to Business Insider, cloud computing will be one of the biggest small business trends in Australia in 2016 as these companies are now outpacing larger businesses when it comes to new technology usage.
 In fact, along with beacon and location services, small businesses are now able to more accurately target customers and store their data more easily.
+A virtual data room or Dataroom is a cloud solution especially made for the secure storing and sharing of confidential business information.
+Data rooms offer specific sets of features such as advanced permissions, Q&A tool, notes and bookmarks, as well as multiple factor authentication and watermarking.

 Small business is now big business for many governments around the world and, as technology continues to improve and more tax breaks are offered, it seems as though this trend will continue well into 2016.